selabhvl/dat250public/expassignments/expass4.md

 The goal is to set up a Java application that uses JPA for storing entities in a database.

 **Initial setup:**
-1. Fork the template project using git from [here](https://github.com/webminz/dat250-jpa-tutorial) by using your git-client.
+1. Fork the template project using git from [here](https://github.com/webminz/dat250-jpa-tutorial).
 2. Perform gradle run
 3. Run the class **Main**.
 It should terminate without errors.
 4. Follow the JPA tutorial at (https://github.com/webminz/dat250-jpa-tutorial/blob/master/README.md) to get used to JPA and understand the project setup.